cloudmesh/cloudmesh-pi-cluster/README.md

 Options:
     --interface=INTERFACE  The interface name [default: eth1]
-                           You can also specify wlan0 if you wnat to bridge through WIFI on the master eth0 requires a USB to WIFI adapter
+                           You can also specify wlan0 if you wnat to bridge through WIFI on the manager eth0 requires a USB to WIFI adapter

    --ip=IP  The ip address to assign on the eth0 interface (ie. the listening interface) [default: 10.1.1.1]